Call 803-252-2911 for non emergency related incidents.

 No. A local agent is required within 45 miles of the City of Columbia.
 The local agent can be a relative or a friend that you designate to take responsibility of the property and serve as our primary contact.

 Weeds and plant growth, including grasses, annual plants and vegetation greater than 12 inches in height on average are in violation.
 Trees, shrubs, cultivated flowers and gardens are excluded.
-To report a violation, please contact the Property Maintenance Division at 803-545-3430.
+To report a violation, please call 803-545-3430.

 All roll carts shall be placed at the curbside by 8:00 AM and removed from curbside by 7:30 PM on the day of collection.
-To report a violation, please contact the Property Maintenance Division at 803-545-3430.
+To report a violation, please call 803-545-3430.

 No inoperative or unlicensed motor vehicle shall be parked, kept or stored on any premises, and no vehicle shall at any time be in a state of major disassembly, disrepair, or in the process of being stripped or dismantled.
-To report a violation on private property, please contact the Property Maintenance Division at 803-545-3430 or the City Police Department for vehicles parked on the street at 803-545-3500.
+To report a violation on private property, please call 803-545-3430 or the City Police Department for vehicles parked on the street at 803-545-3500.

 The exterior of a structure shall be maintained in good repair, structurally sound and sanitary so as not to pose a threat to the public health, safety or welfare.
 The interior of a structure and equipment therein shall be maintained in good repair, structurally sound and in a sanitary condition.
 Occupants shall keep that part of the structure and premises which they occupy or control in a clean and sanitary condition.
-To report a violation, please contact the Property Maintenance Division at 803-545-3430.
+To report a violation, please call 803-545-3430.

-ONLY for Chauffer’s License, Name Changes, Challenges to Identity, Financial Institution employees, and for Concealed Weapon’s Permit
+Yes.
+Fingerprinting is ONLY available for Chauffer’s License, Name Changes, Challenges to Identity, Financial Institution employees and Concealed Weapon’s Permits at Columbia Police Department Headquarters, 1 Justice Square, Columbia, SC29201.

 - A valid (non-expired) government issued photo identification card must be presented before fingerprinting.